My scholarly publishing history: the successes, the failures and the backstories

 Bell, K. (2003) The gendering of religious experience: ecstatic trance in Ch’ondogyo.
 Asian Journal of Women's Studies, 9(2): 7-37.
 TIMES REJECTED: 0 (INVITED SUBMISSION)

 This, my first paper, was not published until three years after I got my PhD!
 Although it’s hard to believe now, at the time it was still possible to get an academic job (I managed to get two!) without publications.
 This was an invited submission from the flagship journal of Ewha Woman’s University in South Korea, where I had, not coincidentally, held an academic appointment in 2002.
 After my first experience, I didn’t believe in hedging my bets.

 Bell, K. (2004) Cheondogyo and the Donghak Revolution: the (un)making of a religion.
 Korea Journal, 44(2): 123-148.
 TIMES REJECTED: 0

-Following my first ‘successful’ publication, I chose to submit my second paper to the Korea Journal without an invitation to ease my path.
+Following my first ‘successful’ publication, I felt brave enough to submit my second paper to the Korea Journal without an invitation to ease my path.
 I didn’t even consider an anthropology journal as a publication venue, partly because even when I did ‘proper’ ethnographic fieldwork, my work itself wasn’t very ethnographic, but also because I quickly realized that anthropologists are arsehole reviewers (this is something every anthropologist knows).
-Thankfully, the review process was relatively uneventful – I think my ego at this point was too fragile to take more reviews along the lines of what I’d received at B&S.
+Thankfully, the review process was relatively uneventful – I think my ego at this point was too fragile to take more reviews along the lines of what I’d received at B&S (a.k.a.
+BS).